 For more information about the development of education and experience requirements, please review the Eligibility Criteria Statement.

-- Deadline to register and pay fees for the spring exam: February 20, 2020
+- Deadline to register and pay fees for the fall exam: September 10, 2020

-- Scheduling authorizations emailed to registered candidates: January 15, 2020
+- Scheduling authorizations emailed to registered candidates: Beginning week of August 3, 2020